 2017 AMGEN Scholars program at nih

-The AMGEN application for summer 2017 is now OPEN!
+The AMGEN application for summer 2017 is now CLOSED!
+The deadline for submission of letters of recommendation is also passed.

 We are pleased to announce the 2017 Amgen Scholars Program at the National Institutes of Health (NIH).
 The Amgen Scholars Program at NIH is a partnership between the Amgen Foundation, the Foundation for the NIH, and the NIH Office of Intramural Training & Education.
 Amgen Scholars at NIH will spend the summer working at NIH's main campus in Bethesda, Maryland side-by-side with some of the world's leading scientists, in an environment devoted exclusively to biomedical research.
 During their internships at NIH, scholars will be matched with research mentors in the NIH Intramural Research Program (IRP) where they will be immersed in a culture of translational science and will explore important elements of the basic, translational, and clinical research enterprise.
 (To get an idea of the types of research conducted in the 27 Institutes and Centers that make up the NIH, visit http://www.nih.gov/icd/).
 In addition to performing full-time research, scholars will: